FBI texts: Obama 'wants to know everything we're doing'

-Newly released texts between an FBI lawyer and an agent who was once part of Robert Mueller's special counsel team show that then-President Barack Obama was apparently keeping tabs on the agency's investigation into the Hillary Clinton email scandal.
+A new report released Wednesday by a prominent Republican senator suggests texts between an FBI lawyer and an agent who was once part of Robert Mueller's special counsel team show that then-President Barack Obama was keeping tabs on the agency's investigation into the Hillary Clinton email scandal.

-The texts were released as part of a report prepared by Senate Homeland Security and Governmental Affairs Committee Chairman Sen. Ron Johnson, R-Wis., titled, "The Clinton Email Scandal And The FBI's Investigation Of It."
+The report, by the chairman of the Senate Homeland Security and Governmental Affairs Committee, Sen. Ron Johnson, R-Wis., focuses on the FBI's Investigation into the scandal and includes 384 pages of texts between Peter Strzok, one of the top FBI agents who was assigned to the Mueller investigation, and Lisa Page, an FBI lawyer.

 "NEW FBI TEXTS ARE BOMBSHELLS!" the president tweeted Wednesday morning.

-In the report, Johnson and his fellow Republicans wrote that the text about Obama between Strzok and Page "raises additional questions about the type and extent of President Obama's personal involvement in the Clinton email scandal and the FBI investigation of it."
+In the report, Johnson and his fellow Republicans wrote that the text about Obama "raises additional questions about the type and extent of President Obama's personal involvement in the Clinton email scandal and the FBI investigation of it."

-The report adds that other questions that "deserve further examination," including, “Whether, and the extent to which, any personal animus and/or political bias influenced the FBI’s investigation; Whether, and the extent to which, the Obama Department of Justice or White House influenced the FBI's investigation; and Whether, and the extent to which, any personal animus and/or political bias."
+The report adds that other questions that "deserve further examination" include whether "any personal animus and/or political bias influenced the FBI’s investigation," and whether the Obama Justice Department or White House influenced the investigation.

 Meanwhile, the report also included other texts between Strzok and Page that are overtly critical of Trump.

-On August 6, 2016 text, for example, the couple discussed how their work was "meant to protect the country from that menace," referring to Trump.
-Days later, on August 15, they discuss that they "can't take that risk" of a Trump presidency.
+In a Aug.
+6, 2016, text, for example, the couple discussed how their work was "meant to protect the country from that menace," referring to Trump.
+Days later, on Aug.
+15, they wrote that they "can't take that risk" of a Trump presidency.

+After the report's release, White House Press Secretary Sarah Huckabee Sanders said the latest tests "further shows that there is reason for us to have great cause for concern."

 "They’re cryptic.
 They’re not complete, there is redactions in those things," he added.
 The report says that the Justice Department had redacted some text messages that "were personal in nature or relating to other investigations."

-The release of the texts comes two months after Department of Justice previously released 90 pages of text messages, in which the FBI employees expressed harsh criticism of then-candidate Donald Trump.
+The release of the texts comes two months after the Justice Department released 90 pages of other texts between Strzok and Page in which they expressed harsh criticism of Trump.
 When Mueller learned of the emails last summer, he removed Strzok from the team, a spokesman for Mueller's office said.